Search

 The Moment of Truth: When the Turkey Has You

-One of the most profound moments in turkey hunting is when the bird gets the upper hand.
+Will Primos says that one of the most profound moments in turkey hunting is when the bird gets the upper hand.
 You’ve been calling, waiting, and strategizing, and then, suddenly, he’s there.
 He’s already seen you before you even realized he was close.
 That single, piercing eye locks onto you, and in that moment, you know—you’ve been had.

 This is a lesson learned through experience.
 Turkeys are masters of survival, their senses finely tuned to detect the slightest movement, the subtlest change in their environment.
 The best hunters respect this and approach each hunt with reverence for the bird’s intelligence and instincts.

-The Psychology of the Turkey: Understanding Their Instincts
+Understanding Their Instincts

 One of the biggest mistakes many hunters make is setting up below a roosted turkey.
 A gobbler prefers to come to a call on level ground or uphill—not downhill.
 His legs are his first mode of escape, like a jet launching from an aircraft carrier, needing a strong push-off to gain the necessary speed for flight.
 If you set up below him, you’re fighting his instincts, and he’s not going to come down to you.
 Instead, position yourself at his level or slightly above to increase your chances of success.